|

 Bordeaux Itinerary, and the

-of the Theodosian Code
+of the Roman Senate concerning publication of the Theodosian Code

 - major historical forces and actors we have traced, including social, intellectual,